sdsc-hpc-training-org/hpc-security/connecting-to-hpc-systems/connect-to-expanse.md

 ## InstallLocate Secure Shell (SSH) App <a name="ssh"></a>
 For connecting to SDSC systems, we recommend using [Secure Shell (SSH)](https://en.wikipedia.org/wiki/Secure_Shell).

-*NOTE:* Using Null passphrase SSH public keys is *not* recommended for SDSC HPC systems; to automate your connections use the SSH-Agent command.
+*NOTE1:* Using Null passphrase SSH public keys is *not* recommended for SDSC HPC systems; to automate your connections use the SSH-Agent command.
 For more information, see the [SDSC Security Repo](https://github.com/sdsc-hpc-training-org/hpc-security)

+*NOTE2:*  See [here](https://github.com/sdsc-hpc-training-org/hpc-security/tree/master/ssh_methods) for information on various methods for using SSH to securely connect to HPC systems.

 [Back to Top](#top)
 <hr>